-A Gay-Straight Alliance (GSA) is a student-run club that provides a safe place for students and teachers to meet, talk and educate others about lesbian, gay, bisexual, transgender, questioning (LGBTQ) issues.
+A Gender and Sexuality Alliance (GSA - formerly known as Gay-Straight Alliance) is a student-run club that provides a safe place for students and teachers to meet, talk and educate others about Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual (2SLGBTQIA+) issues.

 Living Rainbow: GSA Conference 2017